-Srinagar: The naturally formed ice lingam in Amarnath cave shrine has melted almost completely due to the soaring mercury in the Union Territory of Jammu and Kashmir, the Deccan Chronicle reported Wednesday.
+Srinagar: The naturally formed ice lingam in Amarnath cave shrine has melted almost completely due to the soaring mercury in the Union Territory of Jammu and Kashmir, reports said on Wednesday.

 The report that came a day after the government announced cancellation of the annual pilgrimage, said that the ice lingam has melted over 80 percent due to the high temperature in the Valley.
 The report said that though the Shiv Lingam had fully formed by mid-June but its size and girth started decreasing thereafter.